yiisoft/queue/README.md

 ## Usage with Yii Console

-Just install `yiisoft/yii-console` package and you are ready to go.
+Install `yiisoft/yii-console` package and you are ready to go.

 ## Usage with Symfony Console